*SPOILER ALERT! *

 Eena

-stepped back, more confused.
+stepped back, more baffled.

 “Look,”